Gliclazide Canon, 30 mg 60 pcs

 – Hypersensitivity to gliclazide or any of the excipients of the drug, other sulfonylurea derivatives, sulfonamides;

-– Diabetic ketoacidosis, diabetic precoma, diabetic coma;
+– diabetic ketoacidosis, diabetic precoma, diabetic coma;

-– Severe renal or hepatic failure;
+– severe renal or liver failure;

 – taking miconazole;

-– pregnancy and the period of breastfeeding;
+– pregnancy and breastfeeding;

-– age under 18 years.
+– age up to 18 years.

 With caution:

-Side effects
+Side Effects

 Other side effects

-Hepatic and biliary tract disorders: increased activity of “hepatic” enzymes (aspartate aminotransferase (ACT), alanine aminotransferase (ALT), alkaline phosphatase), hepatitis (single cases).
-In case of cholestatic jaundice it is necessary to discontinue therapy.
+From the liver and biliary tract: increased activity of liver enzymes (aspartate aminotransferase (ACT), alanine aminotransferase (ALT), alkaline phosphatase), hepatitis (isolated cases).
+If cholestatic jaundice appears, therapy should be discontinued.

-General side effects of sulfonylurea derivatives: erythropenia, agranulocytosis, hemolytic anemia, pancytopenia, allergic vasculitis, hyponatremia.
+Common side effects of sulfonylurea derivatives: erythropenia, agranulocytosis, hemolytic anemia, pancytopenia, allergic vasculitis, hyponatremia.

 Overdose